simphony/docs/docs/source/about.md

 # About

 SimPhoNy is an ontology-based framework that promotes and enables interoperability between any 3rd-party software tool.
-Its latest version is soon to become an open-source python project.
+Its [core functionality](https://github.com/simphony/osp-core) is an open-source python project.
 The name ‘SimPhoNy’ stems from the SimPhoNy EU-project in which it was originally developed (See more details [here](https://www.simphony-project.eu/)).
 One of SimPhoNy’s main tasks is to convert *opaque* data, meaning data whose semantics are hidden, to *transparent* data, that is data whose semantics is understood and easily accessible.